-- Verify that the "Pump Switch" is in the "ON" position. - Toggle the "Water Heater Switch" to the "ON" position. - The burner will proceed through its firing sequence. - Once the system pressure is steady (air has been eliminated from the system), monitor the "Supply Temperature" until it is within 10°F of the Aquastat temperature setting. - Verify that only one "heat exchanger loop" or one Portable Heat Exchanger is connected to the primary line through the distribution manifold.
-This will close the loop and allow circulation from the "Supply" side to the "Return" side of the primary circulation line. - Open fully the "Supply" isolation valves (Figure 34 14-2). - Open fully the "Return" primary circulation line valve (Figure 34 14-3). - Open the "Return" isolation valve (Figure 34 14-4) to the "half open" position.
-The "half open" position will ensure a slow introduction of cold HTF into the external circulation system and prevent a "cold shock" of the system.
+- The burner will proceed through its firing sequence. - Once the burner is operating smoothly and the system pressure is steady (air has been eliminated from the system), monitor the "supply temperature" until it is close to 140° F. - Verify that either 2-HE80, or 1-HE200, or 2-500ft ground thaw loops is connected to the primary lines through the distribution manifold. - Open the "return" valve to the "half open" position. - The "half open" position will ensure a slow introduction of cold heat transfer fluid into the external circulation system and prevent a "cold-shock" of the system.

-Note: Do not close this valve more than the 1⁄2 closed position.
+Note: Do not close this valve more than the $\frac{1}{2}$ closed position.
 The restricted flow may prevent the firing of the water heater.

-- Incrementally open the "Return" isolation valve to a fully open position (Figure 34 14-5). - Monitor the "Return Temperature Before Bypass" gauge.
-Before fully connecting more "heat exchanger loops" or "portable heat exchangers", this gauge must show a noticeable rise in temperature indicating the HTF has made the full circuit.
-With "heat exchanger loops", this may take approximately 10 minutes or more. - Repeat the previous step until all "portable heat exchangers" or the "heat exchanger loops" are connected and circulating.
+- Incrementally open the "return" isolation valve to a fully open position. - Monitor the "Return temperature before bypass" gauge.
+Before fully connecting more "heat exchanger loops" or "portable heat exchangers", this gauge must show a noticeable rise in temperature indicating the heat transfer fluid has made the full circuit.
+With "heat exchanger loops, this may take 10 minutes or more. - Repeat the previous step until all "portable heat exchangers" or "heat exchanger loops" are connected and circulating.